 Previous College Credit

-Most universities require students to have completed a certain number of college credits before enrolling in accelerated associate's degree programs.
+Most universities urge students to have completed a certain number of college credits before enrolling in accelerated associate's degree programs.
 This reduces the number of required classes that students must take and allows them to be placed on a fast track towards graduation.
 Students should consult with an academic advisor at the school of interest regarding the validity of transfer credits before deciding to enroll.

 Much of the curriculum of an accelerated associate's degree program is similar to that of a traditional associate's degree program.
-At most liberal arts based universities, students are generally required to complete a specific number of general education courses, such as English composition and introductory psychology.
+At most liberal arts based universities students are generally required to complete a specific number of general education courses such as English composition and introductory psychology.
 The bulk of the curriculum, however, consists of core courses that relate to the specific academic major in question.

 Many accelerated associate's degree programs allow students to complete some or all of their coursework online.
 This gives students the freedom to work the courses into their busy schedules.
 Online coursework can often be completed in a self-paced manner, allowing working professionals to earn degrees without interrupting their careers.
 Students generally receive and complete online coursework electronically and engage in intensive interaction with fellow students and faculty.